 “A new car from Rootes”.
 Mr Archibald Vicar motors north of the border in the Hillman “Imp.”.

 “From The Practical Car Driver”, Dec 1963, we present what looks like a transcript of a road test of Rootes’ legendary rear-engined Mini-slayer, the Imp.
 Drawings by Miss Caroline Dallington.
-Owing to the poor quality of the original images, stock photographs have been used.
+Owing to the poor quality of Caroline’s original drawings, stock photographs have been used.

 One always relishes visiting North Britain.
 The North British, from Glasgow to Edinburgh and from Banff to Braeval, are far and away the most entertaining subjects in this Sceptered Isle.
 To their repertoire of skills which include brewing, distilling and the making of beer they have added another: building motor cars.
 Thus The Practical Car Driver has dispatched me to Linwood, to Continue reading “1963 Hillman Imp Road Test”